Vintage photo of the Alta Lake Sailing clubhouse on the shoreline with mountains in the background.

 In 2008, a passionate group of Whistler locals founded the Whistler Sailing Association (WSA) to reconnect the community with its natural playground—Alta Lake.
 What started as a grassroots effort soon grew into a certified sailing school nestled at Cypress Lodge, now shared with The Point Artist-Run Centre.
 With a mission to make sailing accessible to all, WSA offers programs for every level and age—from first-timers to seasoned racers.

 WSA was incredibly lucky to cross paths with Dave Patterson from the RMOW.
-Dave, a windsports enthusiast, shared the vision of the club and helped move WSA to its present site - one which offers excellent launching and natural harbour protection from the wind.
+Dave, a windsports enthusiast, shared the vision of the club and helped move WSA to its present site—one which offers excellent launching and natural harbour protection from the wind.

 The founding board was led by President Patrick McCurdy, whose vision and drive helped lay the groundwork for the organization’s early success.
 In 2011, Francois Hebert joined as Head Coach, bringing a dynamic mix of coaching expertise, community energy, and program-building momentum that helped WSA solidify its reputation as a premier sailing hub.

-Key Milestones
+Key Milestones in WSA History

 • 2008: Whistler Sailing Association founded as a nonprofit